rapidsai/cuml/python/cuml/experimental/fil/README.md

 for your specific model.
 Generally, however performance should be quite comparable for both implementations.

-**NOTE:** Because this implementation is still so young, it is recommended that for use cases where stability is paramount, the existing FIL implementation be used.
+**NOTE:** Because this implementation is relatively recent, it is recommended that for use cases where stability is paramount, the existing FIL implementation be used.

 ## Usage
 With one exception, experimental FIL should be fully compatible with the existing FIL API.
 Experimental FIL no longer allows a `threshold` to be specified at the time a model is loaded for binary classifiers.
 Instead, the threshold must be passed as a keyword argument to the `predict` method.

 Besides this, all existing FIL calls should be compatible with experimental FIL.
 There are, however, several performance parameters which have been deprecated (will now emit a warning) and a few new ones which have been added.

 The most basic usage remains the same:
 ```python